matplotlib/matplotlib/doc/users/fonts.rst

 (specified in their order of preference) for their HTML webpages.
 By using **font-family** in their stylesheet, users can essentially trigger a very useful feature provided by browers, known as Font-Fallback.
-For example, the following snippet in an HTMl markup would:
+For example, the following snippet in an HTML markup would:

 .. code-block:: html